 This well-known oceanographer, explorer, author and lecturer has been called “Her Deepness” by the New Yorker and a “Living Legend” by the New York Times.
 In 1998 she was the first “Hero for the Planet” named by the Time Magazine and that same year she became a National Geographic explorer-in-residence.

 Silvia Earle´s commitment to research through personal exploration has led to a long list of accomplishments and awards, but what impresses us the most about this lady is not her awards list, but the way she still after a lifetime devoted to the world’s oceans and all the creatures that live in them, glows of love and commitment every times she speaks about the oceans and its habitants.
-Her voice transmits the wonder and amazement she has been part of exploring but also the urgency she feels when addressing the general publics ignorance about the role the oceans plays in our lives and the importance of generating changes to maintain their health.
+Her voice transmits the wonder and amazement she has been part of exploring but also the urgency she feels when addressing the general publics ignorance about the role the oceans plays in our lives and the importance of generating changes to maintaining their health.

 In 2009, Earle won the TED Prize, and with help of TED, she launched Mission Blue, which aims to establish marine protected areas around the globe also called “Hope Spots”.
 In her talk she makes her TED Prize wish: that we will join her in protecting the vital blue heart of the planet.